Max Eastman: Early life and education

 Eastman was born in 1883 in Canandaigua, Ontario County, New York, the fourth of four children.
 His older brother died the following year at age seven.
 His father, Samuel Elijah Eastman, was a minister in the Congregational Church, and his mother, Annis Bertha Ford, joined him in 1889, one of the first women in the United States to be ordained in a Protestant church.
 They served together as pastors at the church of Thomas K. Beecher near Elmira, New York.
 This area was part of the "burned-over district", which earlier in the 19th century had generated much religious excitement, resulting in the founding of the Seventh-day Adventist Church and the Latter Day Saint movement.
 In addition, religion inspired such social causes as abolitionism and support for the Underground Railroad.
 Through his parents, Max became acquainted in his youth with their friend, the noted author Samuel Clemens, better known as Mark Twain.

 Eastman graduated with a bachelor's degree from Williams College in 1905.
 His good friend and roommate while at Williams was Charles Whittlesey, later known as the Lost Battalion commanding officer and a World War I hero.
-From 1907 to 1911, Eastman completed the work toward a Ph.D. in philosophy at Columbia University under the noted philosopher John Dewey.
+From 1907 to 1911, Eastman completed the work toward a PhD in philosophy at Columbia University under the noted philosopher John Dewey.
 He also was a member of both the Delta Psi and Phi Beta Kappa societies.

 Settling in Greenwich Village with his older sister Crystal Eastman, he became involved in political causes, including helping to found the Men's League for Women's Suffrage in 1910.
-While at Columbia, he was an assistant in the philosophy department as well as a lecturer with the psychology department.
+While at Columbia, he was an assistant in the philosophy department as well as a lecturer in the psychology department.
 After completing the requirements for his doctoral degree, he refused to accept it and simply withdrew in 1911.
 He spent summers and weekends with Crystal in Croton-on-Hudson, where he bought a house in 1916.